 Deploy IaC on Azure

 Azure provides native support for IaC via the Azure Resource Manager model.
-Teams can define declarative ARM or Bicep templates that specify the infrastructure required to deploy solutions.
+Teams can define declarative ARM templates using JSON syntax or Bicep to specify the infrastructure required to deploy solutions.
+Third-party solutions like Terraform through specific Azure providers are also available.